SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 customized ini file that contains the <tt>input_file</tt> and
 <tt>output_prefix</tt>.
 The next step is to trigger the workflow using the ini
 file you prepared.
 Make sure you use the correct workflow accession and parent accession.
-The former was listed when you listed all workflows (SWID:7 in this example) and the latter was printed to the <tt>accession.txt</tt> file when you copied the file using ProvisionFile (SWID:29854 in this example).
+The former was listed when you listed all workflows (SWID:1 in this example) and the latter was printed to the <tt>accession.txt</tt> file when you copied the file using ProvisionFile (SWID:5 in this example).

-	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowLauncher -- --ini-files /home/seqware/workflow.ini --workflow-accession 7 --schedule --parent-accessions 29854 --host `hostname --long`
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowLauncher -- --ini-files /home/seqware/workflow.ini --workflow-accession 1 --schedule --parent-accessions 5 --host `hostname --long`
+	WORKFLOW_RUN ACCESSION: 11

 <p class="warning"><strong>Tip:</strong> the parent-accessions is the SWID of
 the ProvisionFiles element that was added under the sample when use used this